 Due to their close proximity, it’s easy to visit Windjana Gorge and Tunnel Creek national parks in a single day.

-Take a good torch and a pair of sneakers and head 750 metres into the depths of WA’s oldest cave system at Tunnel Creek – entering a subterranean world of bats and fresh water crocodiles.
+Take a good torch and a pair of sneakers (that may get wet), and head 750 metres into the depths of WA’s oldest cave system at Tunnel Creek – entering a subterranean world of bats and fresh water crocodiles.

-Head south to rejoin the Great Northern Highway towards Fitzroy Crossing.
+Head south to rejoin the sealed Great Northern Highway towards Fitzroy Crossing.

 Camping is not permitted at Tunnel Creek, but there is a campground in Windjana Gorge National Park, with showers and toilets (fees apply).